 5 Triad colours

 Triad colors are equidistant from one another on the color wheel.
-The triad colours are
+You will get contrasting colours which are surprisingly harmonious.

 - Red, Yellow, Blue